Tradition meets innovationBremen

 It is not just cars that keep the ports in Bremen and Bremerhaven busy.
-Almost half of all coffee beans imported to Germany arrive via Bremen, making the ports the leading centres for importing coffee to Germany.
+Almost every other coffee bean imported to Germany arrives via Bremen, making the ports the leading centres for importing coffee to Germany.
 Bremerhaven is also the country’s biggest fish processing centre and has a market share of 50 per cent.
 The city is known as ‘Europe’s freezer’, thanks to companies such as FRoSTA, Nordsee, Frozen Fish and Deutsche See who operate their deep-freeze warehouses and processing centres here.
 Fish fingers, loved around the world, are also produced in the city on the Weser estuary.
-Together, FRoSTA and Frozen Fish make 2.7 billion of them every year.
+Together, FRoSTA and Frozen Fish make up to 2.7 billion of them every year.
 If they were all laid down end to end, they would reach around the world five times.

-Bremen has a high brand density, including major players such as Becks, Hachez, FRoSTA and Melitta, but the city is also a great place for innovative food start-ups.
+In addition to brands such as Becks or FRoSTA, innovative food start-ups also enliven the tables and plates of the Hanseatic city.
+Since 2022, there is an exclusive innovation lab just for the food industry in Bremen – the HANSEKITCHEN.
 And even if Bremen is not exactly renowned for its wines, the city can still boast one related record – Bremen’s Ratskeller houses the world’s largest collection of German wines.

 The food and beverage industry, together with wholesalers, generates total revenue of around €2,5 billion a year and employs approximately 10,000 people.
 In addition to the processing industry, several logistics, warehousing and transport service providers have established themselves here, along with testing laboratories and specialised research institutes.